ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Reset button does not reset the threshold settings to default settings
+{: #known_issue46159}

+Clicking the `Reset` button does not reset the thresholds to their default or global settings, instead reverts the changes made since the last save which is similar to the action of `Cancel` button.

+**Workaround:** To achieve the desired reset to default settings, manually revert each threshold setting to its required value, then save the changes.

 ## Absence of column NDV stats in Iceberg tables leads to suboptimal query plans
 {: #known_issue26023}